-- v) Mr Carlos Fernández González controls the majority of the capital and voting rights of Grupo Far-Luca, S.A. de C.V., the owner of 99% of Grupo Finaccess, S.A.P.I. de C.V., which in turn owns 99.99% of the capital and voting rights of Finaccess Capital, S.A. de C.V.
-The latter holds the majority of the voting rights of FCapital Dutch, B.V., which is in turn the holder of 100% of the capital and voting rights of FCapital Lux S.à.r.l. - vi) Lastly, besides the voting rights shown in the above tables, as recorded on the CNMV website, at February 2017 Banco Santander, S.A. held directly 1,074,432 and indirectly 2,172,434 voting rights of Prisa, through the following Santander Group entities: Cántabra de Inversiones, S.A., Cántabro Catalana de Inversiones, S.A., Fomento e Inversiones, S.A., and Suleyado 2003, S.L.
+vi) Mr Carlos Fernández González controls the majority of the capital and voting rights of Grupo Far-Luca, S.A. de C.V., the owner of 99% of Grupo Finaccess, S.A.P.I. de C.V., which in turn owns 99.99% of the capital and voting rights of Finaccess Capital, S.A. of C.V.
+The latter controls FCapital Lux S.à.r.l.